Christian Yelich Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.01 team ERA that ranks 10th across all league pitching staffs.
+- The Yankees' 4.03 team ERA ranks 11th among all league pitching staffs.

-- Yankees pitchers combine to surrender 174 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- The Yankees rank 19th in baseball in home runs surrendered (175 total, 1.2 per game).

-- His most recent appearance was on Sunday against the Houston Astros, when the right-hander went five innings, surrendering one earned run while allowing five hits.
+- His most recent time out was on Tuesday against the Detroit Tigers, when the righty went six innings, surrendering one earned run while allowing eight hits.

-- The 28-year-old has amassed a 2.88 ERA and 10.5 strikeouts per nine innings across 44 games this season, while allowing a batting average of .221 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.